nubenetes/awesome-kubernetes/docs/linux-dev-env.md

 ## Windows Package Manager
 - [Windows Package Manager CLI (aka winget)](https://github.com/microsoft/winget-cli)
 - [Microsoft debuts Windows Package Manager for your dev environment](https://venturebeat.com/2020/05/19/microsoft-windows-package-manager-powertoys/)

+## ASDF-VM
+- [asdf version manager (asdf-vm)](https://asdf-vm.com/) is a CLI tool that can manage multiple language runtime versions on a per-project basis.
+It is like gvm, nvm, rbenv & pyenv (and more) all in one!
+Simply install your language’s plugin!